SaadSidd29/bash_data/README.md

 4. Retrieve back few records from DB

-5. Create a xls file and save
+5. Create a file and save

 Try below for combining both csv files